josescuderoh/s3_to_redshift-IaC/README.md

 # Project Description

+## TL;DR

+A Redshift data warehouse is launched using Infrastructure as Code (IaC) which serves JSON logs of user activity available as plain text files on S3.
+Data is loaded using a staging schema to consequently be transformed to a star schema as per requirements.
+Cluster and roles can be completely managed using IaC as well.

 ## Business need
 The analytics team is particularly interested in understanding what songs users are listening to.
 Currently, they don't have an easy way to query their data, which resides in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.